 The data shows how effectively the Sanitary Sewer Division is cleaning mains on a regular basis.
-The City's goal is to meet recommended cleaning of all mains within a two-year to five-year cycle.
+The City's goal is to meet recommended cleaning of all mains within a twoyear to five-year cycle.
 The City has exceeded this goal for over a decade, cleaning the entire system every 1.5 years.
-Year-over-year data shows that blockages are very infrequent, and the continued routine maintenance is effective.
+The increase in 2022 can be attributed to an increased use of non-flushable wipes that clog the sewer system.